awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

    Use the SSH key pair that was assigned to your instance when you launched it and the default user name of the AMI that you used to launch your instance\.
 For Amazon Linux 2, the default user name is `ec2-user`\.

-   For example, if your instance was launched using Amazon Linux 2, your instance's public DNS is `ec2-a-b-c-d.us-west-2.compute.amazonaws.com`, and the key pair is `my_ec2_private_key.pem`, use the following command to SSH into your instance:
+   For example, if your instance was launched using Amazon Linux 2, your instance's public DNS name is `ec2-a-b-c-d.us-west-2.compute.amazonaws.com`, and the key pair is `my_ec2_private_key.pem`, use the following command to SSH into your instance:

    ```
    $ ssh -i my_ec2_private_key.pem ec2-user@ec2-a-b-c-d.us-west-2.compute.amazonaws.com